When I turned 40, I experienced adult onset acne – along with food allergies.

 You need to know your skin, your body, your state of mind, your ‘system’ inside out to truly see results.

 - Hormones – just starting periods, just finishing periods, perimenopause, menopause, for boys – raging androgen can cause over-production of oil, slow shedding of dead skin cells, increases in the mount of androgen in your system – all creating the perfect breeding ground for acne

 - Bacteria – Propionibacterium Acnes is the bacteria that gives our friend its name – all it needs is the perfect environment to spread

-- Inflammation – illness, foods, stress – a system fighting illness is inflamed on its own, add medication and you are doubling your potential problems (not that that’s your fault!), foods can cause inflammation (especially food allergies) and stress always causes inflammation – again, all breeding grounds for acne
+- Inflammation – illness, foods, stress – a system fighting illness is inflamed on its own, add medication and you are doubling your potential problems, foods can cause inflammation (especially food allergies) and stress always causes inflammation – again, all breeding grounds for acne

 - Sensitivities – allergies, reactions to products, reactions to foods/environment